Bezdna unrest: Anton Petrov

 Petrov was tried by a field court martial in Bezdna on the 16th of April.
 On April 17, Petrov was found guilty of inciting the uprising and was sentenced to death by shooting.
 He was executed on the 19th of April.
 Order was predominantly restored in the area.

 Kazan service

 Students at Kazan University arranged a requiem service for the slain peasants.
-The service has held s few days after the massacre.
+The service was held a few days after the massacre.
 Afanasy Shchapov, a historian at Kazan University, gave the eulogy.
 Shchapov portrayed Anton Petrov as a prophet who was to liberate the peasant.
 His speech was thought to be too inflammatory and almost revolutionary in nature by the imperial government.
-Shchapov’s address was written down and spread throughout the populace.
+Shchapov's address was written down and spread throughout the populace.

 Alexander II ordered Shchapov to be arrested and taken to St. Petersburg.
 In the capital, Shchapov and his eulogy were investigated.
 He was eventually pardoned by the tsar as it was difficult for the government to sentence Shchapov due to lack of hard evidence.
 Shchapov was eventually exiled to Siberia in 1862.